Morifingk/VBA_Challenge/README.md

 # VBA_Challenge #Morifing Koné
 OVERVIEW: VBA Stock Analysis Project
 Purpose
 In this project and analyisis, i’ll edit, or refactor, the Stock Market Dataset with VBA solution code to loop through all the data one time in order to collect an entire dataser.
-Then, i'll determine whether refactoring your code successfully made the VBA script run faster.
+Then, i'll determine whether refactoring my code successfully made the VBA script run faster.
 Finally, I just want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 Analysis and Challenges
 Here's a quick look at the Kickstarting Analysis and Challenges of this Project, including the following tasks: